jhuapl-boss/ingest-client/README.md

 	- After creating the new Ingest Job, the client will print the ingest job ID and it will be also logged.  **Remember this ID** if you wish to restart the client or run the client on additional nodes for increased throughput

 - **Joining an EXISTING Ingest Job**
-	- You can join and existing ingest job and start uploading data any time after it has been created.
+	- You can join an existing ingest job and start uploading data any time after it has been created.
 This can be useful if the client has crashed, or if you want to run the client on additional nodes in parallel.

 		```
 		python client.py <absolute_path_to_config_file> --job-id <ingest_job_id>